 Once you have done this, the next thing you should do is make sure you report the incident to your employer.
 This is extremely important.
-All employers are required to have an accident book by law.
+Employers are required to have an accident logbook by law if they have more than 10 employees.
 The incident must be recorded in this.
-Moreover, it will help your case to show you have handled everything above board and of course, a quick and smooth case is exactly what you want when making an accident claim for compensation for stress and anxiety against your employer.
+Moreover, it will help your case to show you have handled everything above board and of course, a quick and smooth case is exactly what you want when making an accident at work claim for compensation for stress and anxiety against your employer.

 We are a company set up to help those who have any kind of personal injury claim – such as work related stress.
-We have successfully helped thousands and thousands of personal injury victims.
-All of the stress at work compensation claim solicitors we can provide clients with work on a No Win, No Fee basis, so give us a call today and we will match you to one for your case.
+We have successfully helped many claimants.
+All of the stress at work compensation claim solicitors we have on our panel can provide clients with work on a No Win No Fee basis.
+So, give us a call today and we will match you to one for your case.

-Discover your chances of a successful work related stress claim with Advice.co.uk.
-We will match you to a solicitor to ensure you have the highest chance of your case being a successful one.
-Read on to learn more…
+Discover your chances of a successful work related stress claim with Advice.
+We will match you to a solicitor from our panel to ensure you have the highest chance of your case being a successful one.
+Read on to learn more.

 Credible and Experienced

-When working with Advice.co.uk, you know you are working with a company you can trust.
-We have successfully helped thousands and thousands of victims since.
+When working with Advice, you know you are working with a company you can trust.
+We have successfully helped many claimants.
 All of our staff are friendly and experienced.
-Moreover, we have expertise in numerous accident types – from road traffic accidents to trips and slips.
+Moreover, we have expertise in numerous accident types – from road traffic accidents to slips and falls.
 If you browse online, you will see that our customers have been more than happy with the service we have provided.

 Free Legal Advice Helpline

-Last but not least, when using Advice.co.uk, you can take advantage of our advice at no charge to you.
+Last but not least, when using Advice, you can take advantage of our advice at no charge to you.
 You will speak to one of our friendly and helpful advisors.
 They will tell you about the claim process and will provide you with any answers you require regarding your case specifically.
 The process of making a claim is really easy.
-All you need to do is follow the three steps below.
+All you need to do is contact our team via one of the methods below:

-If you are ready to make a claim, all you need to do is give us a call on 0161 696 9685 and one of our experienced advisors will happily answer any of your queries or concerns.
+If you are ready to make a claim, all you need to do is get in touch and one of our experienced advisors will happily answer any of your queries or concerns.

 How to understand stress – An NHS guide regarding stress.